 Notes on the data: Youth mortality: Death of persons aged 15 to 24 years

-The proportion of the youth population who committed suicide, at 33.2%, is higher than at any other age group, with the proportion declining with age, to 26.7% in the 25 to 34 year age group and 16.7% in the 35 to 44 year age group.
+The proportion of the youth population (15 to 24 years) who committed suicide over the period presented in the atlas (2015 to 2019), at 36.2%, is higher than in any other age group, with the proportion declining with age, to 29.5% in the 25 to 34 year age group and 17.4% in the 35 to 44 year age group.

-Over one third (35.1%) of male deaths and around 29% of female deaths between 15 and 24 years were from intentional self-harm (suicide).
-The next highest proportion for females was deaths an occupant of a car injured in a transport accident (14.5%), with a lower proportion for males (12.2%).
+Just over one third (37.8%) of male deaths and around 32.4% of female deaths between 15 and 24 years were from intentional self-harm (suicide).
+The next highest proportion for females was deaths as an occupant of a car injured in a transport accident (15.8%), with a higher proportion for males (20.7%).

-The age-specific death rates for Aboriginal and Torres Strait Islander males and females in New South Wales, Queensland, Western Australia, South Australia and the Northern Territory over the years 2010 to 2014 were 1.6 and 1.7 times higher than for non-Indigenous males and females, respectively .
-Note that information is not available for Victoria, Tasmania and the Australian Capital Territory because of the small number of deaths registered in those jurisdictions.
+The age-specific death rates for Aboriginal and Torres Strait Islander males and females in New South Wales, Queensland, Western Australia, South Australia and the Northern Territory over the years 2014 to 2018 were 2.1 and 2.9 times higher than for non-Indigenous males and females, respectively.
+Note that this information is not available for Victoria, Tasmania and the Australian Capital Territory.

-Notes: For deaths data released since 2007, the ABS has applied a staged approach to the coding of cause of death which affects the number of records available for release at any date.
-This release is comprised of preliminary data for 2014, revised data for 2013 and final data for 2010, 2011 and 2012.
-For further information about the ABS revisions process, see the following and related sites: http://www.abs.gov.au/ausstats/abs@.nsf/Lookup/3303.0Explanatory+Notes12012.
+Notes: For deaths data released since 2007, the Australian Bureau of Statistics (ABS) has applied a staged approach to the coding of cause of death which affects the number of records available for release at any date.
+In general, the latest year’s data is preliminary, the second latest is revised and the data for the remaining years is final.
+For further information about the ABS revisions process, see the following and related sites: http://www.abs.gov.au/AUSSTATS/abs@.nsf/Lookup/3303.0Explanatory%20Notes12015?OpenDocument.